chainskills/greetings-web3-solc/README.md

 Check this transaction to read its properties (block number, gas limit, gas used, gas price, etc.).

+### Step 5-2.
+Inspect the JSON file

+Open the JSON file generated during the build process.
+The file is located under the `build` folder.

+At the end of the file, you will find the following entries:
+* **interface**: this is the ABI (Application Binary Interface) describing the functions exposed by the contract.
+The ABI will be required later.
+* **runtimeBytecode**: the bytecode version of the compiled contract.
+* **opcodes**: the resulting assembly code that will be executed by the EVM.

 ## Step 6.
 Interact with the contract